 Here I'll tell you more about the most common reasons why you get so hot while you sleep and what you can do about it.

-You're Using the Wrong Kind of Bedding and Sleepwear
+You're Using the Wrong Kind of Bedding or Sleepwear

 Bedding is very important for a good night's sleep, and yet it's often underestimated.
 Bedding functions as insulation, so thick bedding (like wool bedding) traps more heat than thin, light material bedding (like bamboo bedding).
 The same goes for sleepwear and so too your mattress.

 In a 2016 study from the University of Sydney, Australia, researchers compared wool sleepwear to cotton sleepwear and looked at their effects on sleep quality.
 In colder temperatures (63°F/17°C), wool sleepwear “promoted a greater ease of sleep onset” than cotton, but in warmer temperatures (72°F/22°C), it was cotton that promoted better sleep.